Bringing gold and silver back as America's Constitutional money

 Not Just Taxes, States Do More to Restore Sound Money

-State legislative efforts don’t end with taxation.
-Legislation to establish an in-state gold depository, and protect taxpayer reserve funds with gold and silver.
-Measures that would permit – but not require – the State Treasurer to hold some portion of state funds in physical gold and silver would help secure state assets against the risks of inflation and financial turmoil.
-These bills have enjoyed grassroots support across several states.
+State legislative efforts don’t end with taxation on precious metals.
+Legislation to establish an in-state gold depository, protect taxpayer reserve funds with gold and silver, and more have enjoyed grassroots support across many states.

 Ultimately, individual states cannot bring soundness to America’s monetary system on their own.
 The root of the problem is the Federal Reserve, U.S. Treasury, and Congress who have fully embraced fiat money and abandoned monetary restraint.